-a) Classification of the Proposal as User Pays or not and justification for classification b) Identification of Users, proposed split of the recovery between Gas Transporters and Users for User Pays costs and justification c) Proposed charge(s) for application of Users Pays charges to Shippers
+Classification of the Proposal as User Pays or not and justification for classification b) Identification of Users, proposed split of the recovery between Gas Transporters and Users for User Pays costs and justification c) Proposed charge(s) for application of Users Pays charges to Shippers

+This proposal is User Pays as it will require the Network Owners to provide new services, for which they currently do not receive funding.
+This proposal is User Pays as it will require the Network Owners to undertake new work.
 This proposal is not User Pays.
 Shippers will pay the Transporter's Agent for the full costs of administering the scheme from the annual scheme fund.